codacy/codacy-credo/docs/description/readability_single_pipe.md

 Using a single |> to invoke functions makes the code harder to read.
 Instead, write a function call when a pipeline is only one function long.

+Like all `Readability` issues, this one is not a technical concern.
+But you can improve the odds of others reading and liking your code by making it easier to follow.